nozarilab/2023Arab_CaLLTiF/README.md

-# CaLLTiF: Causal Discovery from Whole Brain fMRI Data
+# CaLLTiF: Causal discovery for Large-scale Low-resolution Time-series with Feedback

 ## Introduction